billgraziano/xelogstash/README.md

 3. Otherwise, edit the `fqdn` under ``[[source]]`` to point to a SQL Server
 4. From a command-prompt, type "`xelogstash.exe /config start.toml`".
 (This doesn't send anything to logstash yet)

 This should generate a `samples.xe.json`, `samples.applog.json`, and a "status" folder in the same directory.
-The "xe" file is one of each type of event that would have been sent to Logstash.
+The "samples.xe.json" file is one of each type of event that would have been sent to Logstash.
 This gives you a chance to see how things will look.

 ### Sending to Logstash
 To send events to Logstash, specify the `logstash` value under `[app]` in the TOML file.
 It should be in _host:port_ format.
-After that you can run the executable with same parameters.
+After that you can run the executable with the same parameters.

 ## <a name="sources"></a>Sources and Defaults
 Each SQL Server you want to extract events from is called a "source".
 You can specify each source using the `[[sourece]]` header in the TOML file.
 (This is an array of sources.)
 The only required field for a source is the `fqdn` which is how you connect to the server.

-The `[defaults]` section applies to all sources.
+The `[defaults]` section applies to all sources (but can be overridden by the source).
 I find it's easiest to set most of your values in this section and then override them for each source.
 The "default" section is just a source itself.  __Note: The  _source_ values override the _default_ values except for adds, copies and moves which are discussed below.
 Those are merged together.__

 You can set the following Source fields (or Default fields)
 * `fqdn` is the name to connect to for the server.
 It can be a host name, a hostname,port, a host\instance name, a static DNS, or an IP.
 This value is just dropped into the connection string.